 Moose are widely distributed throughout B.C. and fulfill an integral role ecologically in the maintenance of predator/prey systems.
 Moose are culturally important to First Nations for social, food and ceremonial purposes, are an important hunted species for residents, and provide economic benefits to the guiding industry.
-In 2011 there were 32,324 licensed hunters that harvested an estimated 7,660 moose but these harvest levels are well below current hunter demand and historical levels (1981-90 average hunters = 41,651 and average harvest = 12,554, see Appendix 2).
+In 2013 there were 33,107 licensed hunters that harvested an estimated 6,890 moose but these harvest levels are well below current hunter demand and historical levels (1981-90 average hunters = 41,651 and average harvest = 12,554, see Appendix 2).

-Results from recent surveys (2011/12 and 2012/13) indicate moose numbers have also declined substantially in parts of the Central Interior of the province which has raised significant concern by wildlife managers, First Nations and stakeholders.
-However, recent surveys in other areas of the province suggest that moose numbers are generally stable.
-The Ministry has committed to developing a provincial moose management framework as a step towards understanding the factors that may have led to these declines and to develop recommendations for actions that will meet management objectives, as well as maintaining current harvest levels in the rest of the province.
+Results from recent surveys (2011/12 to 2013/14) indicate moose numbers have also declined substantially in parts of the Central Interior of the province which has raised significant concern by wildlife managers, First Nations and stakeholders.
+The Ministry has committed to developing a provincial framework for moose management as a step towards understanding the factors that may have led to these declines and to develop recommendations for actions that will meet management objectives, as well as maintaining current harvest levels in the rest of the province.
 Regional staff will use this framework to maintain provincial consistency in management approaches where appropriate, and as guidance when consulting with stakeholders.

-The goal for moose management is to ensure moose are maintained as integral components of natural ecosystems throughout their range, and maintain sustainable moose populations that meet the needs of First Nations, licensed hunters and the guiding industry in B.C.
+The provincial goal for moose management is to ensure moose are maintained as integral components of natural ecosystems throughout their range, and maintain sustainable moose populations that meet the needs of First Nations, licensed hunters and the guiding industry in B.C.

-The objectives for moose management in British Columbia are to:
+The objectives for moose management in British Columbia as established in this framework are to:

-- 1. ensure opportunities for consumptive use of moose are sustainable; - 2. maintain a diversity of hunting opportunities for moose; - 3. follow provincial policies and procedures (e.g. provincial moose harvest management procedure) as guidance for regulatory options and management objectives.
+- 1. ensure opportunities for consumptive use of moose are sustainable; - 2. maintain a diversity of hunting opportunities for moose; - 3. follow provincial policies and procedures (e.g. provincial moose harvest management procedure) as guidance for regulatory options and management objectives; and - 4. foster development of regional moose action plans where appropriate.

-Management objectives must reflect First Nations and stakeholder expectations for use, but science must be used to ensure that this anthropocentric focus is sustainable, and to indicate the consequences of various management options (see Appendices 2-7).
-Management objectives need to be developed at the regional level to address different values and expectations from resident and non-resident hunters, which can also be competing (e.g. maximize bull harvest, increase average age of bull harvest).
-To ensure stakeholders are aware of the consequences of various management options, and to identify trade-offs between competing objectives, a structured decision making approach should be considered prior to making major regulatory changes (see Appendix 9).
+Management objectives need to be developed at the regional level to address different values and expectations from First Nations, resident hunters and non-resident hunters.
+While these objectives must reflect First Nation and stakeholder expectations, science must be used to ensure that use of moose is sustainable, and to indicate the consequences of various management options (see Appendices 1-8).
+To ensure stakeholders are aware of the consequences of various management options, and to identify trade-offs between competing objectives, a structured decision making approach should be considered prior to developing regional action plans and/or making major regulatory changes (see Appendix 9).